JPresting/2---Self-Hosted-Infrastructure/oraclecloud-general/Readme.md

 2. **Boost provisioning success**
    - **Select the right region**
-     - Some regions (e.g. Chicago – US-Central) may throttle Always-Free VMs
+     - Some regions (default is Chicago – US-Central) may throttle Always-Free VMs
-     - Choose a region with lighter demand (e.g. Frankfurt, Germany)
+     - Choosing a region any region on Always-free may be hard to achieve
    - **Optionally upgrade** to **Pay As You Go**
      - Retains eligibility for Always-Free resources
      - Improves chances of successful VM creation